The iconic Princess Leia dress from 'Stars Wars' is up for auction

 Answer: Princess Leia's white dress was found in an attic in London.

-Answer: Princess Leia's white dress should fetch USD 1 to 2 million (INR 8 - 16 crore approx.) at its auction.
+Answer: Princess Leia's white dress should fetch USD 1 to 2 million at its auction.